WumingCode/WumingPIC2D/README.md

   - The code works with the vender's MPI library on Fujitsu's supercomputer systems

 * Python [OPTIONAL]
-  - The code generates raw binary data and JSON-based metadata files.
-A Python script in each physics directory converts them to HDF5 files as a post-process
+  - The code generates raw binary data and corresponding JSON-based metadata files.
+A Python script in each physics directory converts them to HDF5 files as a post process
   - A sample python script is prepared for quick look of the results

 ## Installation